How was the Community Board formed?

 The Community Board (nee Membership Board) and its committees took many of their initial priorities from the 2009 Member Group Working Party report.

-It was the first board to be constituted following an open appointment process.
+It was the first Board to be constituted following an open appointment process.

 A committee was convened consisting of two Past Presidents, the Deputy President and members of the Interim Membership Board to undertake the difficult task of reviewing the nominations and assigning people to the Membership Board and/or one or more of its committees.

-As of BCS AGM 2017, held on 15th March 2017, Membership Board became known as Community Board.
+As of the BCS AGM 2017, held on 15th March 2017, Membership Board became known as Community Board.

 What does the role entail?

 To help people understand the requirements and commitments for members of BCS Community Board (CB) and its committees, guidance notes were published on the BCS website.